-The primary job responsibilities of the PMO team include thoroughly understanding and writing project scopes, creating and managing project schedules, controlling project budgets, proactively identifying and resolving project risks, scheduling resources, and delivering projects on time and with in budget.
+The Project Manager's primary job responsibilities include thoroughly understanding and writing project scopes, creating and managing project schedules, controlling project budgets, proactively identifying and resolving project risks, scheduling resources, and delivering projects on time and within budget.

 • Project initiation: During the initiation phase of a project, the PMO is responsible for leading the estimating and budgeting efforts, identifying potential risks, identifying assumptions, identifying exclusions, identifying customer responsibilities, identifying project stakeholders and creating contracts (statements of work).
 During this phase, a project is setup in the project database and project folders are created.

 • Planning a project: Once a project statement of work (SOW) is signed or another authorized form of contractual agreement is received, a project enters the planning phase.
 During this phase, the PMO is responsible for facilitating internal and external project kickoff meetings, establishing regular status meetings, reviewing the scope with the entire project team, creating a project schedule, obtaining and booking project resources, overseeing engineering, managing team dynamics, scheduling site assessments, authorizing procurement and coordinating necessary project travel.